HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=2013998073&format=interactive",
   width="600",
   height="588",
-  sheets_gid="1330536609",
+  sheets_gid="335708969",
   sql_file="layout_properties.sql"
 ) }}

 Given that Flexbox was usable in browsers earlier than Grid layout, it is likely that some of the Flexbox usage is for setting up a grid system.
 In order to use Flexbox as a grid, authors need to disable some of the inherent flexibility of Flexbox.
 To do this you set the `flex-grow` property to `0`, then size flex items using percentages.
 Using this information we were able to report that 19% of sites both on desktop and mobile were using Flexbox in this grid-like way.

-The reasons for choosing Flexbox over grid are frequently cited as browser support, given that Grid layout was [not supported in Internet Explorer](https://caniuse.com/css-grid).
+The reasons for choosing Flexbox over Grid are frequently cited as browser support, given that Grid layout was [not supported in Internet Explorer](https://caniuse.com/css-grid).
 In addition, some authors may well not have learned Grid layout yet or are using a framework with a Flexbox-based grid system.
 The [Bootstrap](https://getbootstrap.com/docs/4.5/layout/grid/) framework currently uses a Flexbox-based grid, in common with several other popular framework choices.

 ### Usage of different Grid layout techniques

 The Grid layout specification gives a number of ways to describe and define layout in CSS.
 The most basic usage involves laying items out [from one grid line to another](https://www.smashingmagazine.com/2020/01/understanding-css-grid-lines/).
-What about [naming lines](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Layout_using_Named_Grid_Lines), or use of grid-template-areas?
+What about [naming lines](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Layout_using_Named_Grid_Lines), or use of `grid-template-areas`?

 For named lines, we checked for the presence of square brackets in a track listing.
 The name or names being placed inside square brackets.